rushilrai/Threshold/README.md

 It features all my Projects and Work, and also a few things you would like to know about me.
 Tried to experiment with a different design as compared to most other Portfolio websites.

-As for the name, Threshold represents A Beginning Point.
+As for the name, Threshold represents A Beginning.

 https://threshold-6dc8f.web.app/#/landing